 How E-Commerce Works in Trinidad & Tobago- a Concise Guide

-Online shopping may not be booming yet in Trinidad & Tobago in 2017 but it’s on everyone’s hearts and minds, if not thoughts and prayers.
+Online shopping may not be booming yet in Trinidad & Tobago but it’s on everyone’s hearts and minds, if not thoughts and prayers.
 It’s booming elsewhere though, notwithstanding the state of the economy, you know, vis-à-vis T&T’s foreign exchange being drier than a stale roti; Trinis have nowhere else to shop except US sites

 I’ll skip over explaining why Trinis aren’t shopping online here as I’ve already touched on them in many E-Commerce articles.
 But if you must know, there just aren’t many online stores in T&T and Trinis don’t trust them.